fdenzer/Computer-Sciences-Bach.-Sc.-FH/README.md

 ===========

-This synchronised project folder should be used to store files connected to courses in computer sciences
+This synchronised project folder should be used to store files connected to courses in computer sciences.

 Typical languages used are C, C#, PHP and Java.